Accurate transcripts aren't just about picking the right tool. They depend on the factors that affect quality and how well you optimize each step.

-In 2026, modern AI transcription tools like OpenAI's Whisper, Google Speech-to-Text, and specialized services can achieve 95-99% accuracy on clear audio.
-But real-world conditions often fall short of ideal, resulting in frustrating errors, misheard words, and wasted editing time.
+In 2026, modern AI tools like OpenAI's Whisper, Google Speech-to-Text, and the specialized services hit 95 to 99% accuracy on clean audio.
+Real-world conditions usually fall short, which means errors, misheard words, and lost editing time.

 Understanding Transcription Accuracy Benchmarks